Referral Bonus Definition

 Referral Bonus Extended Definition

-There are some unique benefits for businesses offering referral bonuses especially those that require a certain length of service by the referral in order for the bonus to occur.
+There are some unique benefits for businesses offering referral bonuses, especially those that require a certain length of service by the person being referred in order for the bonus to occur.
 Employees must be familiar with the people who are referred, so they are likely to refer candidates who they believe will provide quality work.
 They are also likely to refer those who will provide stability and stay long enough for them to collect the bonus.
-Finally, most people are only likely to refer people they like well enough to work with day in and out, leading to greater harmony in the workplace.

 Last Updated By